 • Palateless dentures, also known as horseshoe dentures, are an alternative to conventional maxillary dentures.
-Due to the absence of the palate in their structure, they are less bulky and offer more comfort.
+Due to the absence of a palate in their structure, they are less bulky and offer more comfort.

 • Palateless dentures are less stable.
 It is better to wear them with an adhesive.